nextleap-project/countermitm/source/new.rst

    Otherwise the device learns
    all the keys and e-mail addresses of group members.
    Bob's device sends
-   a final "vg-member-added-received" message to Alice's device.
+   a final "vg-member-setup-received" message to Alice's device.
    Bob's device shows
    "You successfully joined the verified group ``GROUP``".

 c.
-Any other group member that receives the encrypted "vg-member-added" message will process the gossiped key through autocrypt gossip mechanisms.
+Any other group member that receives the encrypted "vg-member-setup" message will process the gossiped key through autocrypt gossip mechanisms.
    In addition they verify: